Changes to Form 1099-R in 2026: Distribution Code Y, New Reporting Boxes, and IRIS

 Can two codes be used in Box 7?

-What is Code Y and do I have to use it for 2025?
+What is Code Y and when does it become required?

-Recipient copies must be furnished by January 31, 2026 for tax year 2025.
-Paper filing with the IRS is due February 28, 2026.
-Electronic filing is due March 31, 2026.
+Recipient copies must be furnished by February 1, 2027.
+Paper filing with the IRS is due March 1, 2027.
+Electronic filing is due March 31, 2027.
 E-filing is required for organizations submitting 10 or more information returns.

 What happens if I use the wrong distribution code?

-The IRS may send a notice to the filer or the recipient, or both.
+The IRS may send a notice to the filer, the recipient, or both.
 Recipients may pay incorrect taxes or miss applicable credits.
-A corrected 1099-R should be filed as soon as the error is discovered.
-Penalty amounts range from $60 to $340 per form depending on how quickly the correction is made.
+File a corrected 1099-R as soon as the error is discovered.
+Standard penalties range from $60 per form (corrected within 30 days) to $340 per form (filed after August 1 or never filed).
+Intentional disregard carries a separate minimum penalty of $680 per form with no maximum cap.